Skip to content

 Here’s what most people don’t realize about One Good Thing: the content took more time than the engineering.
 Significantly more.

-Because the easy version of this app would have been to scrape the first page of Google for “inspirational quotes” and “daily affirmations” and call it a day.
+The easy version of this app would have been to scrape the first page of Google for “inspirational quotes” and “daily affirmations” and call it a day.
 There are tens of thousands of those.
-They fill Instagram captions and motivational posters and the kind of wellness apps that make you feel vaguely better for three seconds before the feeling dissolves entirely.
+They fill Instagram captions and motivational posters and the kind of wellness apps that make you feel vaguely better for three seconds before the feeling dissolves.

 I didn’t want that.
 I wanted cards that would actually change how someone sees their Tuesday.

-So I did what any reasonable person would do: I went down rabbit holes.
+So I went down rabbit holes.
 Deep ones.
 I read about evolutionary biology and why humans are wired to remember bad news more than good.
-I studied mathematical paradoxes, the ones that feel like they shouldn’t be true but are, because they reveal something about how our brains construct certainty.
-I spent days in philosophy and psychology, not the pop-psychology kind, but the original sources.
+I worked through mathematical paradoxes, the ones that feel like they shouldn’t be true but are, because they reveal something about how our brains construct certainty.
+I spent days in philosophy and psychology, not the pop-psychology kind but the original sources.
+Kahneman’s actual papers.
+Stoic letters.
+Buddhist concepts that have no direct English translation.
+I looked up historical anecdotes, not the famous ones, but the strange, overlooked ones that make you say “wait, really?”

 I read about mental models that change how you make decisions.
 About cultural lenses, the ways different societies answer the same fundamental questions about identity, obligation, and meaning.
-About the science of being, the intersection of neuroscience and lived experience, what actually happens in your body when you forgive someone or sit with uncertainty.
+About the science of being: what neuroscience says actually happens in your body when you forgive someone, or sit with genuine uncertainty, as opposed to just saying you’re fine with it.

 The content spans twelve categories.
 Reframes.
 Quiet Truths.
 Honest Contradictions.
 Philosophy and Psychology.
 Science of Being.
 Cultural Lenses.
 Language Moments.
 Mental Models.
 Historical Anecdotes.
 Questions to Sit With.
 Evolutionary Biology.
 Mathematical Paradoxes.

-Each one required its own research stack.
+Each one needed its own research approach.
 Its own sources.
-Its own understanding of what would make a person pause and think, “I’ve never considered that before.”
+Its own answer to: what would make a person stop and think, “I’ve never considered that before?”

-The writing was a collaboration between me and Claude Code, but a very specific kind of collaboration.
-I did the heavy lifting: the research, the sourcing, the conceptual framing, the editorial judgment of what’s worth someone’s two minutes and what isn’t.
-It helped me polish the body copy, tighten the language, and maintain tonal consistency across a library that spans evolutionary biology and mathematical paradoxes in the same breath.
+The writing was a collaboration between me and Claude Code, but a specific kind.
+I did the heavy lifting: the research, the sourcing, the conceptual framing, the editorial judgment about what’s worth someone’s two minutes.
+It helped me polish the body copy, tighten the language, keep the tone consistent across a library that spans evolutionary biology and mathematical paradoxes in the same breath.
 The ideas were mine.
 The taste was mine.
 The “this isn’t good enough, try again” was mine.
 Claude was the editor.
 I was the writer.

 It took months.
-It was the most intellectually demanding and rewarding work I’ve ever done.
+It was the most intellectually demanding work I’ve ever done.
 And the library keeps growing, because the research never stops and the rabbit holes only get deeper.

 The Thread (Or: How I Fixed the Worst Idea in App Design)

-But here’s what nobody in product development seems to want to say out loud: streaks are anti-motivation.
+But nobody in product design seems to want to say this out loud: streaks are anti-motivation.

 I replaced streaks with something called the Thread.

-Here’s how it works.
-When you open One Good Thing on consecutive days and actually read the card, a Thread begins to grow.
+When you open One Good Thing on consecutive days and read the card, a Thread begins.
 It’s a subtle visual element, like a continuous pen stroke drawn in real time, that gets longer and more detailed the longer you keep showing up.

-Miss a day and the thread doesn’t break.
-It simply ends.
+Miss a day and the Thread doesn’t break.
+It ends.
 Gracefully.
-Without a reset counter.
-Without a guilt notification.
-Without a single pixel of red anywhere on the screen.
+No reset counter.
+No guilt notification.
+No red anywhere on the screen.

-Open the Threads tab in your collection and here’s what you see: a visual timeline of your engagement over weeks and months.
-Some threads are long, stretching across two or three weeks.
-Some are short, just two or three days, from that week when life got hectic.
-What you’re looking at is not a scorecard.
+Open the Threads tab and here’s what you see: a visual timeline of your engagement over weeks and months.
+Some Threads are long, stretching across two or three weeks.
+Some are short, just two or three days, from that week when life got complicated.
+What you’re looking at isn’t a scorecard.
 It’s a portrait of your curiosity over time.
 And every person’s portrait looks different, because every person’s life looks different.

-The psychology behind this is identical to streaks.
-Loss aversion still operates.
-Daily habit reinforcement still works.
+The underlying psychology is identical to streaks, loss aversion still operates, daily habit reinforcement still works.
 But the emotional experience is entirely different.
-Because the Thread reframes the underlying question.
 A streak asks: “How long can you go without failing?”
 A Thread asks: “What does your curiosity look like over time?”

 Same lever.
 Different outcome.
 That’s what ethical design looks like when you actually care about the person holding the phone.